-The piece of technology you are using is charged up and unlikely to run out of battery during our session.
+The technology you are using is charged up and unlikely to run out of battery during our session.

-Try to ensure that you secure your computer and emails against unauthorised viewing by third parties.
-I would recommended that you only use a private computer and not a work or public computer.
+Ensure you secure your computer and emails against unauthorised viewing by third parties.
+I recommend that you only use a private computer, not a work or public one.

 It's helpful to ensure you keep your anti-viral protection up-to-date to keep you as safe as possible online - I will undertake to do the same.

-In the event my own technology fails, your session will be rescheduled or refunded at your preference.
+If my technology fails, your session will be rescheduled or refunded at your preference.

 Agreeing to the Counselling Contract

-By booking your Initial Appointment, you are agreeing to the Contract for the duration of our work together.
+By booking your Initial Appointment, you agree to the Contract for the duration of our work together.